mafranks/asciiRPG/README.md

 This is still very much a work in progress.
 I'm working on it as I have free time and hope to get it finished within a month or two.
 Please let me know if you find any bugs!

-To run the game, use the main.py file.
+To run the game, install the requirments and then use the main.py file.

+`python3 -m pip install -r requirements.txt`

 `python3 main.py`

 NOTE: Python 3.10 is required for this game.
 Wanted to try out the new Structural Pattern Matching.